LLNL/zfp/docs/source/arrays.rst

 1D, 2D, and 3D Arrays
 ^^^^^^^^^^^^^^^^^^^^^

-Below are classes and methods specific to each array dimensionality.
+Below are classes and methods specific to each array dimensionality and template scalar type (:code:`float` or :code:`double`).
 Since the classes and methods share obvious similarities regardless of dimensionality, only one generic description for all dimensionalities is provided.

+Note: Due to limitations of the otherwise excellent `Sphinx <http://www.sphinx-doc.org>`_ system used to generate this documentation, :code:`template <typename Scalar>` should precede the templated :cpp:class:`array1`, :cpp:class:`array2`, and :cpp:class:`array3` classes, but has been omitted below.

+..
-.. cpp:class:: template<typename Scalar> array1 : public array
+  Cross references to templated classes are broken cpp:class:: template<typename Scalar> array1 : public array cpp:class:: template<typename Scalar> array2 : public array
+  cpp:class:: template<typename Scalar> array3 : public array

+.. cpp:class:: array1 : public array
-.. cpp:class:: template<typename Scalar> array2 : public array
+.. cpp:class:: array2 : public array
-.. cpp:class:: template<typename Scalar> array3 : public array
+.. cpp:class:: array3 : public array

   This is a 1D/2D/3D array that inherits basic functionality from the generic :cpp:class:`array` base class.
 The template argument, :cpp:type:`Scalar`,